Scott's TV Setup

 So for Monday night football, I just don't watch it.
 After all, that's what the NFL wants.
 If you don't have ESPN, then they don't want you watching Monday night football.
 As for tennis, ABC broadcasts the mens Wimbledon finals on Sunday afternoon, after we already know who won.
 But that works for me.
 I also scrounge to see what I can see for the other major tournaments.

 With my wife being a Calfornia girl, she likes to watch the Anaheim Angels games.
 So for that, we subscribe to MLB TV.
+Now, this runs about $140 per year, but it's pretty cool that we can watch every Angels game.

 All other sporting events that we watch are available for us on the free network channels.